numical/svelte-layout/README.md

 https://svelte-layout.now.sh

 # Next Steps
-1. Change drag to resize
+1. keys to move DateLine
-2. Add chart manager?
+2. how to zoom